marionmari/pyGPs/README.md

 Requirements
 --------------
 - python 2.6 or 2.7
-- scipy, numpy, and matplotlib: open-source packages for scientific computing using the Python programming language.
+- scipy (v0.13.0 or later), numpy, and matplotlib: open-source packages for scientific computing using the Python programming language.

 Acknowledgements